Part 1 of the Event-Driven Services Series

 So this is an important point to note, whilst services work well for infrastructure components, which have the luxury of living largely in isolation, the futures of most business services are far more tightly intertwined.

 The Data Dichotomy

-So, despite service-based approaches being around for a while, they still offer relatively little insight into how to share significant datasets between services.
+Service-based approaches may have been around for a while, but they still offer relatively little insight into how to share significant datasets between services.

 The underlying issue is that data and services don’t sing too sweetly together.
 On one side, encapsulation encourages us to hide data; decoupling services from one another so they can continue to change and grow.
 This is about planning for the future.
 But on the other side, we need the freedom to slice and dice shared data like any other dataset.
 This is about getting on with our job right now, with the same freedoms as any other data system.